 - Style Gallery

 - A set of pre-constructed WordArt schemes

-pane in that displays your styles (paragraph, character,
+task pane in Word 2002 that displays your styles (paragraph, character,

 Style button in this pane opens a dialog to create a new style.
 Modify a